almightmustang1998/networkspellchecker/README.md

 ![Image of make and test cmnd](https://github.com/almightmustang1998/networkspellchecker/blob/main/images/make.png)

 Now that the server is running, you can open up different terminal windows to interact with the server.
-Here is an example:
+Here is an example (note how we use NC and my server's network address):
 ![Image of client connecting](https://github.com/almightmustang1998/networkspellchecker/blob/main/images/clienttest.png)

-As the server handles a client, a log thread keeps track of all interactions with the server.
+As the server handles a client, a log thread tracks all interactions between the server and client(s).
+In order for a user to exit, they must simply press the escape key.
 ![Image of client connecting](https://github.com/almightmustang1998/networkspellchecker/blob/main/images/servingtest.png)

+### Other Notes
+The default port is set to 1029 in the server.c file.
+The number of threads can be changed within in the server.c file.
+The dictionary can be set to any file within the server.c file.

 ### Built With
  C